 Everything you need to know about Sports Science

 What is Sports Science about?

-To put it simply, sports science is the study that centres on the human body and understanding how to improve its potential during exercise.
-This involves four crucial types of sciences: physiology (human anatomy), psychology (human mind and behaviour), learning, and biochemistry which are taken into consideration at every level of understanding between sports and people.
+Sports science is the study that centres on the human body and understanding how to improve its potential during exercise.
+This involves four crucial types of sciences: physiology (human anatomy), psychology (human mind and behaviour), learning, and biochemistry.
+They are taken into consideration at every level of understanding between sports and people.

-However, as a student in Sports Science, you will be focused on the crucial science disciplines relating to sports, the human body as well as building the foundation for professionalism to help you strive in your career later on.
+However, as a student in Sports Science, you will be focused on the crucial science disciplines relating to sports, the human body as well as building the foundation for professionalism to help you strive in your career.